syncfusion/smart-ai-samples/aspnetcore/README.md

 # AI Syncfusion Samples Repository

 This repository contains all AI-related Syncfusion samples organized in a separate repository.
-It includes various components and functionalities that leverage AI technologies to enhance Syncfusion controls.
+It includes various UI controls and functionalities that leverage AI technologies to enhance Syncfusion controls.

 ## Controls and Dependencies